acpfog/linux-notes/network_configuration_fedora.md

 #### Manual network configuration in Fedora for enp0s3 network interface

-In `/etc/sysconfig/network-scripts/ifcfg-enp0s3` set an IP address and netmask
+Set an IP address and netmask in `/etc/sysconfig/network-scripts/ifcfg-enp0s3`

 ```text
 IPADDR=192.168.0.2